MeqdadDev/MPI_Matrix_Vector_Multiplication_Parallel_and_Sequential/README.md

   ```sh
   mpirun -np 4 parallel
   ```
-*Note: Number 4 in the last command represents the number of processors that will be used in the execution of the program.
+#### _Note:_ Number 4 in the last command represents the number of processors that will be used in the execution of the program.
 ------------------------------------------------

-  Good luck,
   Done by:
   ### Eng.
 Meqdad Darweesh